HomeBlog Home

 Are You Moving to Raleigh?

 So what keeps pulling people in?
-The short answer: jobs, schools, weather, and a cost of living that still makes sense for a metro this size.
-The longer answer is what I'll cover below.
-Let's go.
+The short answer is jobs, schools, weather, access to the rest of North Carolina, and a cost of living that still makes sense for a metro this size.
+The longer answer is what I will cover below.

-One of Raleigh's defining characteristics is its population mix.
-While you will likely encounter traditional southern hospitality and charm, the city is far more diverse and cosmopolitan than stereotypes might suggest.
+One of Raleigh's defining characteristics is its mix of longtime locals and newcomers.
+You will still find Southern hospitality, but the city is far more varied and connected than old stereotypes suggest.

 The Research Triangle and RTP